 10.01 Executive Committee.
 The Executive Committee shall be nominated each year and shall consist of the elected officers, and a Past President.
-Council has authority to add up to two Members at Large when it finds this is necessary for the efficient functioning of the Executive Committee.
+Council has authority to add up to three Members at Large when it finds this is necessary for the efficient functioning of the Executive Committee.

 10.02 Authority.
 Subject to ratification by Council, the Executive Committee shall possess and may exercise all of the powers of Council in the management of the business and affairs of the Society between meetings of the Council and is vested with the authority necessary to carry out Council’s policies and decisions.

 10.03 Minutes.
 The Executive Committee shall keep regular minutes of its proceedings and cause them to be recorded in books kept for that purpose.
 The Executive Committee shall report to the Council through the President on all business before it since the last Council meeting.

 ARTICLE XI - NOMINATING COMMITTEE

 11.01 Nominating Committee.
 The Council will appoint a Nominating Committee in advance of the Annual Meeting.
 The Nominating Committee shall consist of a Past President, as Chair, and at least three (3) Members appointed by Council, of whom at least one should be a member of Council.

 11.02 Duties.
 The Nominating Committee shall consider nominations for Executive and Council, and the report, where possible, shall accompany the notice for the Annual General Meeting.